johnanthonyowens/jsonsax/README.md

-Callback-based parsers are significantly more difficult to use than those that simply build and return DOM representations of the input, but they are useful in situations where the client wants to build a custom DOM representation of the input without incurring the overhead of a generic "intermediate" DOM representation built by the parser, or where the client wants to perform processing that doesn't require creating any kind of DOM at all.
+Callback-based parsers are significantly more difficult to use than those that simply build and return DOM representations of the input, but they are useful in situations where the client wants to build a custom DOM representation of the input without incurring the overhead of a generic "intermediate" DOM built by the parser -- for example, adding JSON serialization support to a higher-level programming language -- or where the client wants to perform processing that doesn't require creating any kind of DOM at all, like pretty printing.

 Because the JSONSAX parser is stream-oriented, clients have absolute flexibility to provide input asynchronously as it is available to them, in whatever size